andlo/mycroft-skills-list-gitbook/skills/mycroft-dictionary.smearumi.md

 ---
-description: 'Find out the definitionmeaning of a specific word from dictionary'
+description: Find out the definitionmeaning of a specific word from dictionary
 ---

 ### _mycroft-dictionary.smearumi_